Updated: Jan 3

-On one of my first forays into consulting I was recruited by a staffing agency recruiter.
-The end customer wanted to hire be as a production database administrator for SQL Server.
+On my first foray into consulting, I was recruited by an agency...a head hunter.
+They had contracted with a customer and wanted to hire me as a Production Database Administrator for SQL Server.
 The recruiter asked two or three questions about my skills and wanted to know if I would interview that day.
 I said yes!
-The end customer called and interviewed me and gave me the job on the spot.
+The customer called and interviewed me and gave me the job on the spot.
 I was interviewed on a Friday and started that Monday.
 Sounds great, right?